Phone number▒▒▒▒▒▒▒▒▒▒ 03

-You will find this home lively, welcoming, fun, cosmopolitan, well-informed and focused on being an expression of my life's purpose: being the ultimate catalyst for a life without borders.
+You will find this home lively, welcoming, fun, cosmopolitan, well-informed and focused on being an expression of my life's purpose: modelling a future worth living

 My first 'job' after university was as a US Peace Corps Volunteer in the mid-60s in Guatemala, where I founded the first women's weaving group, which became a great success.
 That has inspired me to work with entrepreneurs at the grassroots and to live life with curiosity.
 My favourite quote is from Michaelangelo: 'I am always learning'.